garrandall/popular-music-data/tracks/funky-child-lords-of-the-underground.md

 She now likes the Lords but she used to dig the Spinners First with the style from the birth canal
 And now I got the flav to make the crowd go wild
 So dig it, wahh!
-Ooh, watch me dig it
+Oh watch me dig it
 I'm taking no shorts unless it's coming from a midget I tax the peace more than chicken packs grease
 I'm nearly knockin' boots, but if not, I'll knock teeth Wahh!
-Ga ga, ooh, cries the baby
+Ga ga, oh cries the baby
 Smacked on the ass, now the Doitall's crazy
 No rattles, or playpens, or crowds when I'm rappin' And yes, I do reruns, as if this was What's Happening